 Protein samples derived from the procedures described above were separated by 7.5% or 10% SDS-PAGE and transferred to nitrocellulose or PVDF membranes by semi-dry blotting (1 mA per cm2 for 1 to 1.5 hrs).
 Membranes were blocked at least for 1 hr at RT or O/N at 4°C in blocking solution.
 Following the blotting, membranes were incubated either 1-3 hrs at RT or O/N at 4°C with a primary antibody diluted in blocking solution.
 Subsequently, membranes were washed three times for 10 min in PBST at RT.
-Secondary antibody diluted in block-ing solution.
+Secondary antibodies linked to horseradish peroxidase (HRPO) were used to specifically recognize the primary antibody diluted in blocking solution.
 After incubation for 1 hr at RT, membranes were washed three times for 10 min in PBST.
 To visualize signals, the membrane was incubated with ECl solution for 1 min at RT and exposed to films (BioMax MS/MS, Kodak).
 The films were developed in an Optimax (Typ TR, MS Laborgeräte).
 For reprobing, membranes were stripped with stripping buffer.